 U-turn gives homeless adults around Cape Town the means to get off the street and become self-sufficient.

 “I was 16 years old, vulnerable and living in an area where gangsterism was high – so were drugs.
 I got involved with the wrong people and started doing drugs.
 During that time, I lost all connection with my family.
 Now, I’m a supervisor at U-turn, and I’ve managed to build a relationship with my children, my brothers and my sister.
 I found inner peace with myself and I’ve learned to become more confident.”
-Bianca, Life-Change Graduate

-U-turn is a Cape Town based NGO that equips individuals and communities with skills to overcome homelessness.
+U-turn is a Cape Town-based NGO that equips individuals and communities with skills to overcome homelessness.

-For the last 25 years, U-turn have dedicated their efforts to taking a person from being homeless, unemployed and struggling with addiction to being sober, employed and living in formal housing.
+For the last 25 years, U-turn has dedicated its efforts to taking a person from being homeless, unemployed and struggling with addiction to being sober, employed and living in formal housing.
 U-turn was founded in 1997 by Colleen Lewis who had a passion for helping people on the street.
 As of 2021, U-turn has tripled the number of homeless people they have taken under their wing.
 Their hope is to open a site in Johannesburg by 2023.

 Here’s a brief look at how they help people on their Life-Change Journey out of homelessness